fort-nix/nix-bitcoin/docs/configuration.md

 ```
 systemd.services.<service>.wantedBy = mkForce [];
 ```
-This way, the systemd service still exists, but is not automatically started.
+This way, the systemd service still exists, but is not automatically started.\
+Note: This only works for services that are not required by other active services.

 # Appendix